-Develop Kindergarten to Year 12 curriculum, assessment, standards and support resources that allow all students to achieve to the full extent of their capabilities.
+Develop Kindergarten to Year 12 curriculum and support resources and Pre-primary to Year 12 assessment and standards that allow all students to achieve to the full extent of their capabilities.

-- Establish and maintain a database of information relating to students’ participation and achievement during their school years (K–12).
+- Maintain a database of information relating to students’ participation and achievement during their school years.

-- Provide formal acknowledgement of outstanding achievement in secondary school achievement through the provision of exhibitions and awards (11 & 12).
+- Provide formal acknowledgement of outstanding achievement in senior secondary school through the provision of exhibitions and awards.